jonas-scholz123/boomer-humour-exhumer/README.md

   <img src="/images/boomer.jpg" width="30%" />
   <img src="./images/non_boomer.jpg" width="30%" />
 </p>
-A boomer meme (left) with it's distinctive art-style and a generic twitter meme on the right.
+A boomer meme with it's distinctive art-style and anti-technology message on the left and a generic twitter meme on the right.

-Achieves ~80% accuracy.
+Achieves ~85% accuracy, and hyperparameters aren't optimised yet!

 ## Training Data